SafeDreamer: Safe Reinforcement Learning with World Models: Experiments

 \subsubsection{Agent Specification}

-We consider two robots: Point and Racecar (as shown in Figure \ref{fig:Point and Racecar}).
+We consider three robots: Point, Car and Racecar (as shown in Figure \ref{fig:Point and Racecar}).
 To potentially enhance learning with neural networks, we maintain all actions as continuous and linearly scaled to the range of [-1, +1].
 Detailed descriptions of the robots are provided as follows:

-\textbf{Point.} The \texttt{Point} robot, functioning in a 2D plane, possesses two distinct actuators: one governing rotation and another controlling linear movement.
+\textbf{Point.} The \texttt{Point} robot, functioning in a 2D plane, is controlled by two distinct actuators: one governing rotation and another controlling linear movement.
 This separation of controls significantly eases its navigation.
 A small square, positioned in the robot's front, assists in visually determining its orientation and crucially supports \texttt{Point} in effectively manipulating boxes encountered during tasks.

+\textbf{Car.} The \texttt{Car} robot apparatus operating within a three-dimensional space.
+It is equipped with two independently powered wheels positioned in parallel, complemented by a rear wheel that rolls freely.
+This configuration necessitates a coordinated manipulation of the dual propulsion systems to achieve both navigational steering and linear movement in the forward and reverse directions.
+Although this robot exhibits characteristics akin to those of a rudimentary Point robot, it introduces additional complexities due to its design.

-\textbf{Racecar.} The robot exhibits realistic car dynamics, operating in three dimensions, and features a velocity and a position servo.
+\textbf{Racecar.} The \texttt{Racecar} robot exhibits realistic car dynamics, operating in three dimensions, and controlled by a velocity and a position servo.
 The former adjusts the rear wheel speed to the target, and the latter fine-tunes the front wheel steering angle.
 The dynamics model is informed by the widely recognized MIT Racecar project.
 To achieve the designated goal, it must appropriately coordinate the steering angle and speed, mirroring human car operation.